cielecki/day-composer/library/Tools/Template Tool.md

 ## Getting Help

 If you need help creating tools:
-1. Check the other tool examples in the starter kit
+1. Check the other tool examples in the library
 2. Use the Tool Creator mode for assistance
 3. Visit the [project documentation](https://github.com/cielecki/life-navigator) for more resources